FL03/pzzld/README.md

 ***

-Welcome to Puzzled, this application services my Ethereum namespace in several ways emulating several critical capabilities currently being pursued by Scattered-Systems, DAO LLC.
-The application is written primarily in Rust, leveraging Axum and Clap application frameworks to create a high-preformance web-application capable of serving static assets and wasm files.
-Additionally, the applicaiton implements a host of authentication measures
+Welcome to Puzzled, this repository boasts several WebAssembly microservices optimized for complete integration with the SCSYS ecosystem.

 ## Getting Started